mrudula31/Uber-NYC-data-analysis-using-KMeans-clustering/README.md

 Clustering is the process of dividing the datasets into groups, consisting of similar data-points”.
 Clustering is a type of unsupervised machine learning, which is used when you have unlabeled data.

 Here, we have applied a K-Means clustering algorithm whose main goal is to group similar elements or data points into a cluster.
 “K” in K-means represents the number of clusters.
-You can check here for working principle of K-Means algorithm.